 With breastfeeding, your prolactin levels must remain high which causes estrogen levels to remain low; therefore, there’s a lesser chance of ovulation, and subsequently, having a period.
 However, your period can also come back 6-8 weeks after delivery even if you are breastfeeding!

 Why do tampons feel weird in my vagina?

 Tampons can feel weird in your vagina after having kids but can also be the case for many women – babies or no babies.
 Tampons postpartum can be awkward and uncomfortable.
 Tampons might feel weird in your vagina for the reasons below.

 - Your pelvic floor muscles might be too weak.
 During pregnancy and birth, your pelvic floor muscles may lengthen and weaken and tampons are more difficult to support.

 - Your pelvic floor muscles can be too tense.
-If your muscles are tense or overactive it may be difficult or painful to insert tampons or feels like the tampon is being pushed out.
+If your muscles are tense or overactive it may be difficult or painful to insert tampons and may feel like the tampon is being pushed out.

 The best alternatives to tampons

-Thankfully tampons are no longer our only options.
+Tampons are no longer our only option.
 Menstrual cups are eco-friendly, reusable and provide up to 12 hours of protection.
 The Diva Cup is one of my favorites.
 They offer model 0 for those under the age of 18, model 1 for those under 30 who have not yet had a baby, and model 2 for mommas like myself (given birth) or for those over 30.
-I initially felt hesitant because I was not sure how to insert or remove it.
-But I quickly learned, it’s all about the seal!
-Other brands to try include Puta Cup In It (has a fit-finder quiz to help you select the best cup for you) and Cora Women and Lola.
-Below are some other alternatives to tampons.
+The key to menstrual cups is the seal.

 - A menstrual cup